2018-2019 ACC Basketball Preview (Updated)

 2017-2018: 21-12, 10-8 (7th) in the ACC; lost to Alabama in the NCAA Round of 64

-Preseason Projection: 5th in the ACC; NCAA Sweet 16
+Current Projection: 7th in the ACC; NCAA Round of 32

 As he continues to build a program that finished last in the ACC for the second consecutive time just four years ago, Buzz Williams took last year’s Virginia Tech team to a second consecutive NCAA Tournament appearance following a nine year absence.
 With all but one major contributor returning to one of the most efficient offensive teams in the country and the addition of a player that was missing last season as well as two highly regarded freshmen, the ceiling will again move higher for the Hokies.